How to Use Mobile Tools to Improve Nutrition Around the World

 The Integrated Child Development Services (ICDS) program was launched by the government of India in 1975 and has grown to be the largest community health program in the world.
 With 1.4 million community health workers, called Anganwadi workers (AWWs), the Ministry of Women and Child Development is able to provide maternal and child health services, including food, preschool education, and growth monitoring to children up to six years old at their small facilities across the country, called Anganwadi centers.

-Launched in March 2017, the Integrated Child Development Services-Common Application Software (ICDS-CAS) is the largest e-nutrition program in the world.
-The application serves as a key pillar of POSHAN Abhiyaan, the Indian Prime Minister’s Overarching Scheme for Holistic Nourishment.
-Supporting more than 210,000 frontline workers across 16 states and 121 districts in India, ICDS-CAS helps tackle malnutrition by digitally equipping community health workers with a mobile solution that improves service delivery and enables effective monitoring, timely interventions, and enhanced decision support.
+Launched in March 2017, the Integrated Child Development Services-Common Application Software (ICDS-CAS) was the largest e-nutrition program in the world.
+The application served as a key pillar of POSHAN Abhiyaan, the Indian Prime Minister’s Overarching Scheme for Holistic Nourishment.
+Supporting more than 600,000 frontline workers across 28 states in India, ICDS-CAS helped tackle malnutrition by digitally equipping community health workers with a mobile solution that improved service delivery and enabled effective monitoring, timely interventions, and enhanced decision support.

 The INDDEX Project